+·

+A. Flows PASS FAIL Applicant Answer

-17 (a) Was the existing dam recommended for removal or decommissioning by resource agencies, or recommended for removal or decommissioning by a broad representation of interested persons and organizations in the local and/or regional community prior to the added or increased capacity? (b) If you answered "yes" to question 17(a), the Facility is not eligible for certification, unless you can show that the added or increased capacity resulted in specific measures to improve fish, wildlife, or water quality protection at the existing dam.
-If such measures were a result, please explain.
-No A DACC ГАЦ Is the Facility in Compliance with Resource Agen Recommendations issued after December 31, 198 regarding flow conditions for fish and wildlife pro mitigation and enhancement (including in-stream ramping and peaking rate conditions, and seasona episodic instream flow variations) for both the rea the tailrace and all bypassed reaches? cy 6 otection, flows, il and ach below YES = Pass, Go to B N/A = Go to A2 NO = Fail Yes.
+1) Is the Facility in Compliance with Resource Agency Recommendations issued after December 31, 1986 regarding flow conditions for fish and wildlife protection, mitigation and enhancement (including in-stream flows, ramping and peaking rate conditions, and seasonal and episodic instream flow variations) for both the reach below the tailrace and all bypassed reaches?
+YES = Pass, Go to B N/A = Go to A2 NO = Fail Yes.
 Resource agency recommended flows are in effect throughout the project.
 Starting with the upstream Alder Lake, lake levels must remain above 1,197 feet from Memorial Day to Labor Day, and above 1,170 feet at all other times, except as necessary to meet minimum instream flows.
 If they fall below that level, the project must conserve water in accordance with a conservation flow formula.
 See License Article 404.
 The reach from Alder Dam downstream to LaGrande dam is essentially a reservoir, as the LaGrande reservoir is in a deep canyon, extending about 1.5 miles to the base of Alder Dam, so there are no flow requirements.

+There are ramping rate restrictions, as follows (see Article 405):

+Downramping rates:

-There are ramping rate restrictions, as follows (see Article405) : Downramping rates: February 16-June 15: No ramping during daylight hours, and 2 inches per hour at night June 16-October 31: 1 inch per hour, day and night November 1 through February 15 2 inches per hour, day night.
-Upramping rates (downstream from LaGrande dam)(see Article 407): Cannot exceed 6 inches per hour for the first hour of any spill.
+February 16-June 15:

+No ramping during daylight hours, and 2 inches per hour at night

+June 16-October 31:

+1 inch per hour, day and night

+November 1 through February 15

+2 inches per hour, day night.

+Upramping rates (downstream from LaGrande dam)(see Article 407):

+Cannot exceed 6 inches per hour for the first hour of any spill.

 There is a bypassed reach between the LaGrande dam and powerhouse, extending about 1.7 miles.
-Flows for the bypassed reach are: 30 cfs, or inflow to Alder Lake, whichever is less This flow was recommended by the resource agencies, though it was objected to by the Nisqually Tribe, which believed no flows should be provided to discourage attraction to the reach which they believe is marginal.
-(See Article 403) In addition, there are flow requirements for below the LaGrande powerhouse, as well as releases required for helping to maintain minimum flows in the bypassed reach of the separate Yelm project, downstream (see Article 402):
+Flows for the bypassed reach are:

+30 cfs, or inflow to Alder Lake, whichever is less

+This flow was recommended by the resource agencies, though it was objected to by the Nisqually Tribe, which believed no flows should be provided to discourage attraction to the reach which they believe is marginal.
+(See Article 403)

+In addition, there are flow requirements for below the LaGrande powerhouse, as well as releases required for helping to maintain minimum flows in the bypassed reach of the separate Yelm project, downstream (see Article 402):